Road transport: Weights

 Some loads are weighed at the point of origin and the driver is responsible for ensuring weights conform to maximum allowed standards.
 This may involve using on-board weight gauges (load pressure gauges), knowing the empty weight of the transport vehicle and the weight of the load, or using a commercial weight scale.
-In route weigh stations check that gross vehicle weights do not exceed the maximum weight for that particular jurisdiction and will include individual axle weights.
-This varies by country, states within a country, and may include federal standards.
+In-route weigh stations may only check that gross vehicle weights do not exceed the maximum weight for that particular jurisdiction and will include individual axle weights.
+This varies by country and by states within a country, and may include federal standards.
 The United States uses FMCSA federal standards that include bridge law formulas.
 Many states, not on the national road system, use their own road and bridge standards.
-Enforcement scales may include portable scales, scale houses with low speed scales or weigh-in-motion (WIM) scales.
+Enforcement scales may include portable scales, scale houses with low-speed scales, or weigh-in-motion (WIM) scales.

 The European Union uses the International Recommendation, OIML R 134-2 (2009).
 The process may involve a scale house and low-speed scales or higher-speed WIM road or bridge scales with the goal of public safety, as well as road and bridge safety, according to the Bridges Act.